-This example shows how to use the interpolateHRTF MATLAB function to produce a 3-D audio effect on stereo audio using Simulink® Support Package for Android™ Devices.
+This example shows how to use the interpolateHRTF MATLAB® function to produce a three-dimensional (3-D) audio effect on stereo audio using Simulink® Support Package for Android® Devices.
 The interpolateHRFT function modifies 3-D audio by filtering it through a head-related transfer function (HRTF).

 1. Connect the Android device to your computer using the USB cable.

 2. Connect a pair of headphones to the headphone jack of the device.

 3. Using the Hardware Setup screen, configure the Android network.

 Task 2 - Open 3-D Audio with Orientation Simulink Model

 The different parts of the model are described based on the functionality of the blocks used.